Updated:

 Fort Greene

 We can (and have) spend hours inside Greenlight.
 The selection is what you might call sprawling, with shelves stacked nearly ceiling high and truly inspiring tables of staff picks to choose from when you’re lacking inspiration.
+You might be rewarded by your boots on the ground with an author sighting — they often hole up in the back section to sign copies of their latest releases.

 Where to Dine with Your Book:

 Walter’s is a platonic ideal of a Fort Greene restaurant, with its curving metal bar and corner windows.
-Go for the artichoke dip and a side of fries, a frozen mango margarita or a crisp lemonade, and take advantage of the reservations available for one.
+Go for the artichoke dip and a side of fries, a frozen margarita or a crisp mango lemonade, and take advantage of the reservations available for one.
 If you’re feeling more adventurous, or you have some time to wait in the park for your spot, walk over to Colonia Verde and see if you can grab a seat at the bar or in the back patio if the weather is warm enough.
 If you score, order whatever the bartender says is good, as well as those clams al pastor.

 The Bookstore: Bluestockings Cooperative